HMS-Analytical-Software/hms-sdmx-lab-notebooks/README.md

 # HMS SDMX Lab Notebooks

-This respository contains examples (in the form of Jupyter notebooks) of how to interact with the SDMX Lab programmatically via the REST API.
+This repository contains Jupyter notebooks with examples of how to interact with the SDMX Lab via the REST API.